Programming & Data Processing

 How to Convert XML to JSON Online: A Complete Guide to XML Parsing, JSON Output, and Practical Applications

-If you work with APIs, configuration files, or data pipelines, you have almost certainly hit a point where data arrives in XML but your application expects JSON.
-Manually rewriting the structure is tedious and error-prone — especially with nested elements, attributes, and mixed content.
-An online converter removes that friction entirely, letting you paste XML and get clean, properly indented JSON in seconds.
+If you work with APIs, config files, or data pipelines, you've probably run into a situation where data shows up as XML but your app needs JSON.
+Rewriting the structure by hand is slow and you will mess something up, especially once you're dealing with nested elements, attributes, and mixed content.
+An online converter lets you skip all that.
+Paste your XML, get clean JSON back, move on.

-XML (Extensible Markup Language) and JSON (JavaScript Object Notation) are both widely used data interchange formats, but they represent information differently.
-XML uses a tree of nested tags with optional attributes, while JSON uses key-value pairs, arrays, and simple data types.
+XML (Extensible Markup Language) and JSON (JavaScript Object Notation) both carry structured data, but they look nothing alike.
+XML is a tree of nested tags that can have attributes.
+JSON is key-value pairs, arrays, and basic data types.

-Converting XML to JSON means translating the hierarchical tag-based structure of XML into the object-based structure of JSON.
-This includes mapping element names to keys, element text content to values, and handling attributes, nested children, and repeated elements.
+Converting XML to JSON means taking that tag-based hierarchy and turning it into objects.
+Element names become keys, text content becomes values, and you need rules for what happens to attributes, nested children, and repeated elements.

-Understanding the mapping rules helps you predict and verify the output:
+Knowing the mapping rules helps you predict what the output will look like:

 • Elements become JSON keys.
-The element name is the key, and its text content becomes the string value.
+The tag name is the key, and the text inside becomes a string value.

 • Nested elements become nested JSON objects.